JonoJiang/me/week2/readme.md

 Must convert numbers to strings when writing with words ->str(number)

-EX2: After def must put a colon
+After any function (purple) must put :

-EX3: if, else etc all need a colon

 something.append adds to a set